-E. Open Space Lands
+Open Space Lands

 - Allowing the open space to be non-contiguous to the urban extension: The majority of past projects have located all of the required open space on the same site as the new open land.
-This helped to ensure that the new urban lands are buffered from the surrounding rural area; however, this is not required.
+This helped to ensure that the new urban lands are buffered from the surrounding rural area, however, this is not required.
 It is recommended that the provisions state that the open space is to primarily be on the parcel.
 The provisions should also state that the new urban area be buffered from the surrounding rural area.
 This, along with other provisions such as generally configuring the open space in a way that connects with open space on adjacent properties, should provide ample protection while still retaining a level of discretion for the applicant and the County to adjust to site-specific conditions. - Allowing the use of transferable development rights: The Transfer of Development Rights program provides a meaningfully different outcome than the Four-to-One Program.
 Under the Four-to-One program, "conserved" open space is dedicated to the County in fee simple ownership, meaning the land becomes public and provides a clear public benefit.
 Under the Transfer of Development Rights program, "conserved" land remains in private ownership and the rural land owner is compensated by a developer (or the county) who purchases the development rights for reuse in increased density in urban areas.
 Both result in conservation, but the public benefits are different.
 Also, the Four-to-One program is focused on securing the original 1994 urban growth area boundary, whereas the Transfer of Development Rights program looks at a much broader suite of lands.
 As discussed in the previous bullet, if the open space is primarily on the parcel, and the on-site open space buffers the new urban from the surrounding rural, the core purpose of the program is met, and any remaining open space requirement may potentially be met through off-site open space.

 To understand the relationship of transferable development rights to the Four-to-One program, one project - the Reserve at Covington Creek - is analyzed given that the County allowed it to use transferable development rights to meet the conservation requirement.
 As discussed previously, and illustrated in Appendix A, nearly all of the past projects conserved land onsite or on nearby Rural Area parcels.
-This was based, in part, on the restriction that through the program only Rural Area land can be added to the urban area; 5 given this, developers either used part of their sites or acquired nearby sites.
+This was based, in part, on the restriction that through the program only Rural Area land can be added to the urban area; given this, developers either used part of their sites or acquired nearby sites.

-The Reserve at Covington Creek project added over 51 acres of new urban land (only the developable 40 acres counted toward the conservation ratio) and would have therefore required about 160 acres of fee simple conservation6 of rural area land if this project fully followed typical practices.
+The Reserve at Covington Creek project added over 51 acres of new urban land (only the developable 40 acres counted toward the conservation ratio) and would have therefore required about 160 acres of fee simple conservation of rural area land if this project fully followed typical practices.
+(Note: it is unclear on whether the term "rural area land" as written in 2008 means land with Rural Area zoning, or whether it means any land that is not urban.
+This distinction was made clearer in the 2016 amendments to the Comprehensive Plan.
+For the sake of this analysis, the definitions as they exist in the 2016 Plan are used as this was the time period in which the 2008 conditions were amended.)

-5 20.18.180 "Rural area land may be added to the urban growth area..."
+&lt;sup>5 20.18.180 "Rural area land may be added to the urban growth area..."

-6 20.18.170.C.
+&lt;sup>6 20.18.170.C.
 "Upon final plat approval, the open space shall be permanently dedicated in fee simple to King County."